Skip to main content

 Learn about all the ways you can customize your project's build and deployment settings

-The Ownstak configuration file (ownstak.config.mjs) allows you to customize how your project is built, deployed and store this config together with your project source code.
+The OwnStak configuration file (ownstak.config.mjs) allows you to customize how your project is built, deployed and store this config together with your project source code.
 This file should be placed in your project's root directory.
 If no file is found, the CLI uses default or auto-detected values.

 You can create a new config for your project by running: